10 Most Asked Spiral Stair Questions

 7. How easy is it to install a spiral staircase?

-Installing your own spiral stair may seem like an intimidating task, but it can be an easy weekend DIY project.
+Installing your own spiral stair may seem like an intimidating task, but our DIY spiral staircase lines make it an easy weekend project.
 Once your spiral stair is ready to be shipped to your location, our shipping company will call to schedule the best time for you.
 We ship our stairs in kit form meaning all of the individual parts of your stair are broken down and wrapped to make shipping and handling easier.
 Once you have all of the parts laid out for installation you are ready to begin the process.
 Your spiral stair goes together like a large erector set with the help of a spouse, friend, or neighbor.

 Our customers range from experienced contractors to do it yourself homeowners, but they all can install their spiral stair themselves.
 Our Featured Projects page features actual Salter customers and their experiences with our installation.